NordVPN vs PIA: which VPN is better in 2023?

-With NordVPN, when I encountered a blacklisted page, CyberSec would display a warning to turn back as it’s not a safe website.
 MACE had about a similar success rate.
 Still, plenty of ads got through, as many of them are delivered through HTTPS or WebSocket.
-So, it’s a much better tool against malware pages than ads.
+So, PIA's MACE is a much better tool against malware pages than ads.

-If you'd like to have the same VPN IP each time you connect, both VPNs offer this service.
-It costs extra on top of your subscription, but this may sometimes be the only solution to avoid circulated IP addresses.
+If you'd like to have the same IP each time you connect, both VPNs offer this service.
+Dedicated IPs cost extra, but this may sometimes be the only solution to avoid circulated IP addresses.
 This means fewer captcha requests and better chances at unblocking some web services.

 With NordVPN, you'll be able to use the same IP on two devices at the same time.
 Available locations include the United States, United Kingdom, Germany, Netherlands, and France.
 PIA's selection is a bit smaller, but you can still choose from the United States, Germany, United Kingdom, and Canada.

 It's worth noting that in the case of NordVPN, you don't really need to get a dedicated IP in some cases where a static IP is needed.
 That's because you'll always get the same IP address if you connect to the same server every time.
 A dedicated IP is only necessary if you need to ensure that you are the only one who has access to that IP.